+Discuss!
 Once you’ve thought some things through and written them down (your partner should do their own), sit down together and discuss.
 Just like when planning for marriage – where do we want to live? are we going to rent an apartment or buy a home? do we want children? – future goals need to be discussed and a plan laid out.
 Are you and your partner on the same page?

+Write it down.
 Write out what you want to accomplish in the next 12, 24, 36 months and then a vision for five, ten and fifteen years from now.

+Break it down.
 Once you have the vision, you can break it down into small steps to get there.

 This is exactly where we started.
 We had never written, discussed, or laid out a plan.
-We’d talked about doing it; we believed it had power but had never done it.
+We’d talked about doing it; we believed it had power, but we had never done it.
 What we learned is that WRITING IT OUT IS SO POWERFUL!
 It showed us our strengths and our weaknesses.
 As I’ve written before, we accomplished our one, three, and five year goals in the first six months!
 Since we’d never written it out before, had never measured or tracked our performance, we had no idea what we could accomplish in a year.

+Track it.
 Tracking also gives you opportunity to celebrate accomplishments instead of missing them in the rush of daily life.

 All of it was speculation because we had no idea.
-However, it made us really think things through and we asked a lot of questions we would never have considered if we weren’t doing this exercise.
+However, it made us really think things through and we asked a lot of questions of ourselves that we would never have considered if we weren’t doing this exercise.
 This business plan was and still is the foundation of our company.
-Many things were missing from that original plan - i.e., we never expected buying houses to turn into a real “business”, we have no mention of an out-of-the-home office, we have no mention of employees, we have no mention of coaching students.
+Many things were missing from that original plan – i.e., we never expected buying houses to turn into a real “business”, we have no mention of an out-of-the-home office, we have no mention of employees, we have no mention of coaching students.
 We had a vision but no crystal ball.